Chaoses-Ib/ComfyScript/README.md

 # ComfyScript
 A Python front end for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-It has three use cases:
+It has the following use cases:
 - Serving as a [human-readable format](https://github.com/comfyanonymous/ComfyUI/issues/612) for ComfyUI's workflows.

   This makes it easy to compare and reuse different parts of one's workflows.